Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 “My granddaughter said, ‘Nan, … you wouldn’t believe the food they’re throwing away here at the school,’” said Kathleen Burns, a former social worker and mental health worker, who has since founded The Giving Spoon community meals site in Bryson City.
 Burns’ granddaughter teaches at West Elementary.

-Burns said she and others working on the problem convinced teachers to start saving their untouched leftovers for her to pick up.
+Burns said she and others working on the problem of hunger despite plenty of food convinced teachers to start saving their untouched leftovers for her to pick up.
 The extra cartons of milk, juices, cheese sticks and other prepackaged food items that would have gone in the trash were stored in a refrigerator in the teachers lounge.

 MORE FROM THE FACES OF HUNGER SERIES